 I regularly check long-form articles, including legally sensitive ones, for The Atlantic’s website and print magazine.
 To do so, I often confirm story details with different sources, assess scholarly research from various academic disciplines, and inspect court documents.
 I have been the sole checker for every episode of both seasons of the podcast, “How To.”
 I also check every installment of Arthur C. Brooks’s column, “How to Build a Life.”

-Additionally, I frequently fact-check articles for The Appeal, Bolts, and Rest of World, and I have fact-checked for Texas Monthly, The Intercept, and Foreign Affairs.
+Additionally, I frequently fact-check articles for The Appeal, Bolts, Rest of World, and Texas Monthly, and I have fact-checked forThe Intercept, Foreign Affairs, and Audubon magazine.

 Some articles I fact-checked include: